KenjiEmura/GitHub-Actions/information.md

 We also have some fuctions that we can run inside the expressions, for a more detailed explanation, check the official documentation: https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#functions

+Additionally, we can use some satatus check functions as expressions in `if` conditionals.